yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 * **Encrypt tracing data.** This will help to protect the privacy of your users.
 * **Use a tracing tool that supports security features.** Some tracing tools offer features such as authentication, authorization, and encryption.

-**Security Measures**
-* Use a secure tracing protocol, such as TLS or mTLS.
-* Encrypt tracing data at rest and in transit.
-* Use a central observability platform that has strong security features.
-* Implement security best practices for your applications, such as input validation and output sanitization.

 **Additional Resources**<br>